-For our audiences, Truth in the “Art of acting”, by nature is normally assumed.
-Although for the most part is actually the subject of discussion.
-Individuals share subjective or collaborative views from each performance, depending on the relatability and significance of experience.
-An artists intention should always be based around offering a truthful experience for their audience and a sense of commitment.
-Influencing how truthful a role may seem.
+Truth in the “Art of acting" by nature is subjective or collaborative depending on the relatability and significance of ones own experience.
+Through a sense of commitment and availability, artists influence how truthful a role may seem.
 If we don’t believe our performance, neither will our audience.
-Truth means a sense of availability.
-How available are you to the depth of a role?
-Creating a resonant performance means learning to inhabit emotional states that relate directly to our character’s choices rather than our judgement of their emotional state.
-Even if given circumstances surrounding the story seem alien to us.
-An example of this is with Uta Hagen’s method of substitution.
+How available are you to find the depth in a role?
+Can you learn to inhabit emotional states that relate directly to our character’s choices rather than our judgement of their emotional state?
+All people are inherently capable of light and dark emotions.
+Understanding this, grounds a performance regardless of given circumstance. eg. Like Uta Hagen’s method of substitution.
 You may not have murdered someone, however you may have felt the power of rage where the idea of murder could feel possible.
-All people are inherently capable of light and dark emotions.
-We need a spiritual concentration on emotions which do not exist at the time, rather are invented or imagined.
-Understanding this, grounds a performance regardless of given circumstance.

 Acting is the life of the human soul receiving its birth through art!
-It’s a process where multiple truths are possible.
+It’s a process.
+Multiple truths are possible.
 Whether it be Film, Television or Theatre the difference in mediums isn’t one of big versus small; it’s the difference of where you look for and discover your TRUTH.
-A characters story begins in the middle, not the beginning.
-Becoming a negotiation that requires the artist to embrace a broad palette of tactics and techniques.
-It's a dance not a fight.
-Fighting only requires attack and defence, it does not demonstrate an actor with a soul capable of living through any situation demanded by authors or writers.
+Your character's story begins in the middle, not the beginning.
+Actors need to embrace a broad palette of tactics and techniques, to live through any situation demanded by authors or writers.
 It’s not comfortable to play great parts.
 It takes work!
-The work consists in the development of complete possession of all five senses in variable imaginable situations; development of a memory of feeling, memory of inspiration or penetration, memory of imagination and visual memory.
+Let's do the WORK!

 a) Focus and Committment